On Ternary Trees and Fighting Fish

 \end{thm}

-When the map $\phi$ specializes to the left ternary trees, we obtain the following bijection between left ternary trees and fighting fish.
+In Section \ref{sec:left-ternary}, when the map $\phi$ in Theorem \ref{thm:TT-to-marked-fish} is restricted to left ternary trees, we obtain the following bijection.

-\begin{thm} For all $n\ge 1$, there is a bijection $\phi: T\mapsto F$ of $\LT_n$ onto $\F_n$ such that a left ternary tree $T$ having $\ell$ nodes with odd abscissas, $n-\ell$ nodes with even abscissas and $k$ nodes with abscissa 0 is carried to a fighting fish $F$ having $\ell+1$ descending strips, $n-\ell$ ascending strips and a jaw with $k$ cells. \end{thm}
+\begin{thm} For all $n\ge 1$, there is a bijection $\psi: T\mapsto F$ of $\LT_n$ onto $\F_n$ such that a left ternary tree $T$ having $\ell$ nodes with odd abscissas, $n-\ell$ nodes with even abscissas and $k$ nodes with abscissa 0 is carried to a fighting fish $F$ having $\ell+1$ descending strips, $n-\ell$ ascending strips and a jaw with $k$ cells. \end{thm}

-We remark that this bijection is established by a direct construction involving statistic insights, which is not isomorphic to the composition of the bijection between non-separable rooted planar maps and fighting fish by Duchi--Henriet \cite{DH-2022-A} and the recursive bijection between left ternary trees and non-separable rooted planar maps by Del~Lungo--Del~Ristoro--Penaud \cite{DLDRP} or by Jacquard--Schaeffer \cite{JS-1998} (see the concluding remarks).
+We remark that this bijection is established by a direct construction involving statistic insights, which is not isomorphic to the composition of the bijection between non-separable rooted planar maps and fighting fish by Duchi and Henriet \cite{DH-2022-A} and the recursive bijection between left ternary trees and non-separable rooted planar maps by Del~Lungo, Del~Ristoro and Penaud \cite{DLDRP} or by Jacquard and Schaeffer \cite{JS-1998} (see Section \ref{sec:conclusion} for remarks).

-We present some additional enumerative results derived from Theorem \ref{thm:TT-to-marked-fish} and Theorem \ref{thm:LTT-to-fish-bijection}.
-Duchi et al. \cite{DGRS-A} also derived the total number of tails of all fighting fish in $\F_n$, which coincides with the number of ordered pairs of ternary trees (introduced by Knuth in his lecture \cite{Knuth-2014}).
-Let $(\T\times\T)_n$ be the set of ordered pairs $(T_1,T_2)$ of ternary trees such that $T_1$ and $T_2$ have a total of $n$ nodes.
-It is known that $|(\T\times\T)_n|$ is counted by the sequence
+We present some additional enumerative results derived from Theorems \ref{thm:fighting-fish-marked-stem-cell}, \ref{thm:TT-to-marked-fish} and \ref{thm:LTT-to-fish-bijection}.
+Duchi, Guerrini, Rinaldi and Schaeffer \cite{DGRS-A} derived the total number of tails of all fighting fish in $\F_n$, which coincides with the number of ordered pairs of ternary trees having a total of $n-1$ nodes (introduced by Knuth in his lecture \cite{Knuth-2014}).
+For $n\ge 0$, let $(\T\times\T)_n$ be the set of ordered pairs $(T_1,T_2)$ of ternary trees having a total of $n$ nodes.
+It is known that $|(\T\times\T)_n|$ is counted by the sequence \cite[A006013]{oeis}